idiotandrobot/blog/projects/_posts/2015-08-05-this-pc-windows-10.md

 ---
-layout: post
+title: This PC
-title: thispc
+project: thispc
-category: project
 tags:
 - Windows 10
 - C#
 ---
 When Windows 8.1 came out `Computer` in the Windows Explorer Navigation Pane was renamed to `This PC` and a load of User folder links were added to it.